brianz/blog/content/about.md

 Of course, I have **many** more interests but those are the highlights.

-I'm currently the lead architect at [Clearcare](http://clearcareonline.com) building a SAAS platform for in-home health care agencies.
+I'm currently employed at [Spartan](http://joinspartan.com) building awesome things for our clients.

 ## RoastLog